Patchwork Socks – free pattern and tutorial

 You’re all done!
 You’ve just got to sew up the gap between the first two rows when you cast on, tidy up any loose ends inside your sock and then you can admire it – but not for too long as you’ve got a second one to cast on!

 Don’t forget to link your socks on Ravelry so that others can admire them, and if you would like to share them on other social media platforms, there are hashtags of #patchworksocks and #winwickmumsocks.
 I’m really looking forward to seeing how your patchwork turns out!

-This pattern and tutorial is free and will always remain so, but if you have enjoyed using it and would like to make a donation towards future projects, it will be gratefully received!
+This pattern and tutorial is free and will always remain so, but if you have enjoyed using it and would like to buy me a brew, it will be much appreciated!
 You can find the donation button on the sidebar on the left hand side.
 Thank you! xx

 You can also find this pattern and other tutorials and exclusive patterns in More Super Socks.

 This pattern copyright © 2018 Winwick Mum.
 All rights reserved.